mlaursen/react-md/docs/src/examples/navigation-drawers/README.md

 If you would like a consistent `drawerType` between all devices, you can always set the `drawerType` to `TEMPORARY` or `TEMPORARY_MINI`.

-> Note: The example below will behave wierdly because the Navigation Drawer
-> component is meant to be an entire application layout.